heyoeyo/muggled_sam/simple_examples/README.md

 The prompts that are hard-coded into this example script are set up to track a few horses from a short video by [Adrian Hoparda](https://www.pexels.com/@adrian-hoparda-1684220/) which can be freely downloaded: https://www.pexels.com/video/horses-running-on-grassland-4215784/

+## Video Segmentation using SAMURAI

+This variation of the video segmentation script uses an alternative method of selecting masks during tracking based on the paper: "[SAMURAI: Adapting Segment Anything Model for Zero-Shot Visual Tracking with Motion-Aware Memory](https://arxiv.org/abs/2411.11922)".
+The idea is to independently track object bounding boxes using a separate tracking method (a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) in this case) and use this to select which masks should be propagated during tracking (as opposed to just using the SAM model IoU predictions).
+The implementation here is more similar to the description in the paper itself, rather than the [available code](https://github.com/yangchris11/samurai/blob/master/sam2/sam2/utils/kalman_filter.py), but should be easy to modify if needed.

+This demo is set up to track only one object, but can be changed to handle multiple objects by creating additional prompt/prev. frame memory storage for each object.
+A separate instance of the SAMURAI class is also needed, per object!

+The configuration (e.g. video and model selection) for this demo is much further down the script compared to other examples due to the SAMURAI code.
+Search for the `video_path` variable if you have trouble finding where to put in your own video/model/prompts etc.